High-Skilled Immigration

 If your achievements are not readily applicable to the above criteria, you can submit comparable evidence to establish your eligibility for the O-1A.
 For the USCIS adjudicators to accept comparable evidence, you must explain why a particular criterion is not readily applicable to your occupation and submit evidence that is comparable to that criterion.
 For example, if you do not publish scholarly articles as part of your work, you can submit a comparable achievement, such as presenting your work at a major conference or symposium.

 After satisfying at least three of the eight criteria above, the petition is evaluated for the totality of the evidence provided to determine whether you have extraordinary ability such that you are properly considered at the top of your field of endeavor.
 This step permits the evaluation of evidence that does not fit one of the above criteria nor was presented as comparable evidence, and again creates an opportunity for the storytelling aspect of the O-1A petition to show the USCIS adjudicator that you are best considered a top, already accomplished talent in your field.
+For example, if a US government agency can confirm significance of an individual’s work in relation to the agency’s funding interests or mission, that letter or documentation can be given weight during the totality evaluation.

 How can I build a strong portfolio of supporting evidence for an O-1A petition?